Collaborative robot, Industrial robot, Baxter robot, Sawyer robot cons, pros and uses

 Humans are still needed to supervise and teach Baxter to perform tasks, Baxter robot is not a threat to human jobs because Baxter’s ability is limited in tasks such as quality assurance or small assembly where things like sensing tension are important, a human is unlikely to be replaced by robots like Baxter.

-Baxter robot can be altered to do a lot more kinds of jobs, like simple assembly and sorting, It’s much easier and more affordable for smaller companies to integrate Baxter into their workplaces, Baxter robot can work alongside humans without risk of injuring them due to its built-in safety features, It can adapt to its surroundings due to many sensors, It has been programmed to have a certain level of common sense.
+Baxter robots can be altered to do a lot more kinds of jobs, like simple assembly and sorting, It’s much easier and more affordable for smaller companies to integrate Baxter into their workplaces, Baxter robots can work alongside humans without risk of injuring them due to its built-in safety features, It can adapt to its surroundings due to many sensors, It has been programmed to have a certain level of common sense.

 One of the main differences between Baxter and other industrial robots is the price, Most industrial robots cost $100,000 or more to purchase, and much more to maintain & operate due to the need for programmers to write the code that controls them, They need to have specialized environments built around them to work efficiently and keep humans safe, so you have to factor in engineering & construction costs, This requires a substantial investment.